translate/translate/README.rst

 to install might be through your system's package management.
 Alternatively you can try ::

-    easy_install lxml
+    pip install lxml

 which should install the newest version from the web.
-See the easy_install documentation for more details on how to force installation of a certain version, or to specify upgrade options, etc.

 For Mac OSX, the following pages might be of help:
 <http://lxml.de/build.html#building-lxml-on-macos-x>